hzi-bifo/AMR_benchmarking/README.md

 - <a href="https://github.com/hzi-bifo/AMR_benchmarking/wiki/Species-and-antibiotics">Data sets overview</a>
 - Sample list of each data set in the form of `Data_<species>_<antibiotic>` and sample phenotype metadata of each data set `Data_<species>_<antibiotic>_pheno.txt` under the folder <a href="https://github.com/hzi-bifo/AMR_benchmarking/main/data/PATRIC/meta/loose_by_specie">data/PATRIC/meta/loose_by_species</a>
-- <a href="https://github.com/hzi-bifo/AMR_benchmarking/data/PATRIC/cv_folds/loose/">Corss-validation folds</a> was generated through Aytan-Aktug (homology-aware folds), Seq2Geno2Pheno(phylogeny-aware and random folds, except for  *M. tuberculosis* folds)), and sklearn package model_selection.KFold
+- <a href="https://github.com/hzi-bifo/AMR_benchmarking/data/PATRIC/cv_folds/loose/">Cross-validation folds</a> were generated through Aytan-Aktug (homology-aware folds), Seq2Geno2Pheno(phylogeny-aware and random folds, except for  *M. tuberculosis* folds)), and scikit-learn package model_selection.KFold
 (random folds for  *M. tuberculosis* folds).

 ###  <a name="frame"></a>Framework